 “Red Four, this is Sutton Control.”
 The controller paused.
-“We have confirmed the target is the local town.
+“We have confirmation the target is the local town.
 We’re trying to get everything in the air.
 The airstrip is full Jack.
 Can you circle for ten minutes mate?”

 Jack was already closing on the airfield and could see the stream of remaining Spitfires taxiing out and taking off.
 The bombers had to be stopped.
 Jack took a path between the airstrip and the control tower.
 As he flew past, his head was falling against the cockpit.
 He started to lose consciousness.
 The fuselage of Jack’s aircraft looked like a cheese grater.